Discovered Data for a Single Asset

 | Licensable Products | Query | Software that has been matched to a licensable product in the software catalogue |

-| Software Licenses | Query | Licences assigned to this asset |
+| Software Licenses | Query | Licence records held for this machine |

 | Software Keys | Query | Product keys discovered on this machine |